earljay-caoile-401-advanced-javascript/redux-ecommerce/README.md

-# Lab 32: Lab: Redux - Additional Topics
+# Lab 33: Redux - Additional Topics

-## E-Commerce Store with Material UI, Reducer Refactor, and Async with an API
+## E-Commerce Store with Material UI, Reducer Refactor, Async with an API, and Redux Toolkit Refactor

 Labs 29, 31, 32, and 33 for CF JS 401 Nights